 Call a Nevada personal injury attorney...

 Were you injured while out walking in Nevada?
 Then call our Las Vegas personal injury attorneys at 702-DEFENSE (702-333-3673) for a free consultation on how we fight to get our clients the largest financial settlements possible.
 In most cases, we can settle a matter without a trial.
-And you pay absolutely nothing unless we win.
+And you pay absolutely nothing unless we win. for cases in California, please see our page on filing a pedestrian knockdown injury lawsuit under California law.

 - Nevada Department of Public Safety, Office of Traffic Safety.